semicontinuity/datatools/datatools/logs/Using_entropy_metrics_for_automatic_dataset_processing.md

-### Using entropy metrics for automatic dataset column ordering and dataset aggregation.
+### Using entropy metrics for automatic dataset processing.

 #### Entropy for dataset column values
 Suppose, a column in a dataset has cells with values `C1`..`Cn`,